ABaker2244/ABaker2244/README.md

 - 💻 Mastering both client-side and server-side web development with a steadfast ethical approach.

-- 🛠️ Currently interning at Air Products, collaborating with their esteemed plant computing team to gain hands-on experience in software development.
+- 🛠️ Currently interning at Air Products, collaborating with their esteemed plant computing team to gain hands-on experience in networking.

 - 🤝 Actively shaping campus tech culture as the President of Kutztown Technology Association.
 A member of the first Java User Group at a U.S. university.